Practical Differentially Private Hyperparameter Tuning with Subsampling: Introduction

 \subsection{Related Work on Hyperparameter Tuning}

 \citet{chaudhuri2013stability} were the first ones to focus on DP bounds for hyperparameter tuning.
-An improvement was made by~\citet{liu2019private} who considered black-box tuning of $(\veps,\delta)$-DP mechanisms. ~\citet{mohapatra2022role} showed that for reasonable numbers of adaptively chosen private candidates a naive RDP accounting (i.e., RDP parameters grow linearly w.r.t. number of model evaluations) often leads to lower DP bounds then the methods by~\citet{liu2019private}.~\citet{papernot2021} gave RDP bounds for black-box tuning algorithms that grow only logarithmically w.r.t. number of model evaluations.
-In non-DP setting, hyperparameter tuning with random subsamples has been considered for SVMs~\citep{horvath2017effects} and for large datasets in healthcare~\citep{waring2020automated}.
+An improvement was made by~\citet{liu2019private} who considered black-box tuning of $(\veps,\delta)$-DP mechanisms. ~\citet{mohapatra2022role} showed that for reasonable numbers of adaptively chosen private candidates a naive RDP accounting (i.e., RDP parameters grow linearly w.r.t. the number of model evaluations) often leads to lower DP bounds than the methods by~\citet{liu2019private}.~\citet{papernot2021} gave RDP bounds for black-box tuning algorithms that grow only logarithmically w.r.t. the number of model evaluations.
+In a non-DP setting, hyperparameter tuning with random subsamples has been considered for SVMs~\citep{horvath2017effects} and for large datasets in healthcare~\citep{waring2020automated}.
 Small random subsets of data have been used in Bayesian optimization of hyperparameters~\citep{swersky2013multi,klein2017fast}.
+Recent works~\citep{killamsetty2021grad,killamsetty2022automata} consider using subsets of data for hyperparameter tuning of deep learning models.